Kid Rock hints online he will run for U.S. Senate

 Afterward, Rock released a line of pro-Trump merchandise, including a T-shirt that read “God Guns & Trump.”

-In April, Kid Rock joined fellow rocker and conservative activist Ted Nugent and former Alaska Governor Sarah Palin for a White House visit and dinner with Trump.
+In April, Kid Rock joined fellow rocker and conservative activist Ted Nugent and former Alaska Governor and onetime Republican vice presidential nominee Sarah Palin for a White House visit and dinner with Trump.

-(The story refiles to correct "tone" to "ton" in paragraph four and corrects the name "Richie" to "Ritchie" in paragraph six )
+Kid Rock would not be the first showbiz figure to make a leap into politics.
+Besides Trump, he would follow the likes of singer Sonny Bono, who served as a U.S. congressman from California during the 1990s; pro-wrestler and actor Jesse "The Body" Ventura, elected Minnesota governor in 1998; and comedian Al Franken, now serving his second U.S. Senate term from Minnesota.

 Additional reporting by Steve Gorman in Los Angeles; Editing by Lisa Shumaker